 Without the domain name system in place it would be very difficult for the Internet to use words to address websites.
 Instead we would have to use the IP address system, something no one wants!

-Why is ID and S a scam?
+Why is IDNS a scam?

 If you read the Internet Domain Services letter you will see that you are agreeing to transfer your domain registration from your current registrar to IDNS.
 They try to guise this behind a message saying they are just trying to help you:

 This means you will no longer do business with who you thought you were doing business.